Please watch our short videos below to help you understand what to expect if you participate in our study.

 At Alzheimer’s Disease Research Centers (ADRC) across the United States.
 The study is led by Dr. Charles DeCarli at the University of California Davis and Dr. Myriam Fornage at the University of Texas Health Science Center at Houston.
 Twelve states are participating in the study and 18 ADRC’s are accepting volunteers.

-We have 18 Alzheimer's Disease sites in 12 states participating in the study.
+We have 20 centers in 12 states participating in the study.
 Find a center near you!

 The US National Institute of Neurological Disorders and Stroke (NINDS) has commissioned a scientific team to design and implement a 6-year national study of 2,250 Americans from diverse backgrounds to understand the role that cerebrovascular disease plays in developing Alzheimer's disease and other dementias.